NiklasEi/cinnog/README.md

 # Testing Leptos as a static site generator (SSG)

+**The example App is deployed on Netlify: https://ecs-leptos-ssg.netlify.app/**

 This project uses a custom branch of Leptos to be able to directly serve the output directory as a static website.

 `cargo make serve` serves the div directory with watch mode and hot-reload enabled.